roneshbiswas/Machine-Learning-Projects/Email Spam Detection | Python, ML/README.md

 ### Conclusion

 The Email Spam Detection project demonstrates a structured approach to text classification with high-performing models.
 Although the current implementation provides reliable results, future work could explore hyperparameter tuning with Stratified K-Fold Cross-Validation to further enhance the model, recognizing that this would require substantial computational resources.

----

-This documentation outlines each step in the project, providing clear insights into the modeling decisions and outcomes.
-It demonstrates a thorough understanding of data processing, model selection, and evaluation methods, effectively showcasing the project for potential recruiters.